appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - server_code.php file.md

 }
 ```
 **Parameters:**
  * $path_app: The full path to the app directory.
-This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Mlab app has and 1 = the version number.
+This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Appyoumake app has and 1 = the version number.
 Under this path you can expoect to find /css and /js directories where you place Javascript or CSS files.
 This will let you edit files, download files into this directory, etc.
  * $path_component: The full path to the path where the component files are, this could for instance be used to load the conf.yml settings if you need access to the component's settings.
 This would typically be /path/to/mlab/component_directory/this_component/1, where this_component = the name (also sometimes called ID as it is unique) of the component.
  * $comp_id: The unique name of the component, for instance _index_.